psisoyev/psisoyev.github.io/_posts/2020-01-20-zio-test-old.markdown

 In the [previous article](https://scala.monster/welcome-zio/) we were exploring ZIO.
 We've built the [release pager](https://scala.monster/design-a-pager/) application but we have skipped something very important - unit tests.
 In this article, we will continue to develop the application and we will write tests for it.
-Full versions of the code snippets I will use in this article are available on [GitHub](https://github.com/psisoyev/release-pager/tree/master/service/src/test/scala/io/pager).
+Full versions of the code snippets I will use in this article are available on [GitHub](https://github.com/psisoyev/release-pager/tree/chapter1/service/src/test/scala/io/pager).
 Please note that we will be using ZIO version `1.0.0-RC17`.
 We should expect to see ZIO Test API changes in the next release candidate (which will be the last before the official release).
-This article will be updated accordingly when the new version will be available.
+If you would like to read an article based on version `1.0.0-RC18` - [click here](https://scala.monster/zio-test/).

 ZIO has its own ecosystem and provides developer tools to increase development efficiency.
 One of the things which are included in the ZIO toolbox is ZIO Test framework.